 With Thanksgiving around the corner, I thought I’d leave you with this wonderful analogy that caught my eye as I was scrolling through my newsfeed on a typical Wednesday.
 Soak in these simple, truth-filled words as we head into a weekend of (hopefully) deeper reflection on the things we do have in life and what it means to take on a posture of resilience and … Continue reading Spilling Your Coffee

-I must admit that at the time of this blog’s conception, there were some topics I purposefully steered clear of discussing here, with one being faith.
+I must admit that at the time of this blog’s conception, I purposefully steered clear of discussing faith here.
 The intentionality behind &justlikethat is all about getting down to the vulnerable, often hidden parts of ourselves yet for some reason, talking about my own faith seemed especially personal?
-I guess I was afraid that by typing out the … Continue reading I’m Doubting…What’s Wrong?
+I guess I was afraid that by typing out the various facets of what I believe onto … Continue reading I’m Doubting…What’s Wrong?

 In this third feature of Choosing Kindness, I thought I would borrow the words of Jed Jenkins who shares from personal experience of what it means for people to show kindness in their own way to others: “I am not terribly empathetic.
 I mean, I don’t feel other people’s pain.
 And often I don’t even feel their energy or mood.
 I just bust into the room … Continue reading CK III: Every Part